-Q. How exactly do I make a booking for one of your small group tours?
+Q. What is the easiest way to make a booking on one of your small group tours?

 A. To save your place on one of our small group tours simply pay the AU$500 deposit for your selected tour through the Bookings Page of this website.
 The remaining balance is due 60 days prior to the start of the tour.
 If the current date is already less than 60 days prior to the start of the tour, please pay the full amount for your selected tour through the Bookings Page to save your place.
 Payment methods include credit card, PayPal, and bank transfer.
 Once we receive your payment we will send your booking confirmation, payment receipt, and a detailed itinerary which includes accommodation information.
 If you have any questions about making a booking or payment please do not hesitate to contact us.